Research Data Management Institutional Strategy

 Scope

 This strategy applies to all Queen’s researchers, including students, staff, and faculty in all disciplines, at the University.
-Our initial focus will be to ensure that our Tri-Council-funded researchers have the tools, technologies and service supports in place to aid their work and demonstrate wise data management practices as they will lead this transition in RDM best practices.
+Our initial focus will be to ensure that our Tri-Agency-funded researchers have the tools, technologies and service supports in place to aid their work and demonstrate good research data management as they will lead this transition in RDM best practices.

 Oversight and Review

-The Implementation Committee will meet quarterly to discuss progress and for an annual review of the strategy, which will be presented to the VPR executive team.
+The Implementation Committee meets quarterly to discuss progress and for an annual review of the strategy, which will be presented to the VPR executive team.

 Institutional Support

 To support the adoption of our institutional strategy and enhance the use of wise practices in RDM among researchers, Queen’s will engage in awareness-raising activities, hire and train staff, promote RDM wise practices, and provide or support access to RDM tools, resources, and infrastructure.
-The following practices are part of our institutional support:
+The RDMIC will oversee and coordinate the following institutional supports:

-• an annual application to the Queen’s SWEP program for one undergraduate summer student intern will be submitted for RDM-specific work, such as facilitating outreach activities.
-Additional staffing requirements will be evaluated as needed
+The University has hired staff to support institutional excellence in RDM: a project officer, a member of the VPR staff, was hired in 2021; an application to a Queen’s-based experiential learning program for an under/graduate student intern will be submitted for RDM-specific work, such as facilitating outreach activities.
+Additional staffing requirements and professional development opportunities to build expertise will be evaluated as needed.

 Ethical, Legal and Commercial Considerations